 Pranayamas with a long exhalation help to dispose of sickness, and asanas with sidelong vertical extending of the body (then again extending the arms up in various positions) will assist with disposing of acid reflux.

 When will you realize that you are pregnant,

 it is better to start doing yoga poses with your stomach down.

 Regardless of whether you look pregnant, your body is developing.
-Accordingly, you should stay away from yoga classes that create unnecessary stress on the lower middle area.
-This is the Bow Pose and the Locust Pose.
+Accordingly, you should stay away from yoga classes that create unnecessary stress in the lower middle area.
+These are the Bow Pose and the Locust Pose.

 In these poses, you balance all the weight of your body on a low stomach.
 In addition, this is the place where your uterus begins to develop and grow.
 Despite the fact that you can’t, as you often see, you can put pressure on your uterus and baby.

 At the beginning of the first trimester, you can practice the Sphinx pose and the Cobra pose.
 However, when you appear, skip them until you have fallen asleep offspring and regained strength.